Scotland Policy Conferences

 Format: DOWNLOADABLE PDF

-This conference focuses on the future for climate change policy in Scotland and immediate challenges for adaptation going forward.
+This conference focused on the future for climate change policy in Scotland and immediate challenges for adaptation going forward.

-It is bringing together stakeholders and policymakers to discuss priorities for Scotland’s third National Adaptation Plan (SNAP3).
+It brought together stakeholders and policymakers to discuss priorities for Scotland’s third National Adaptation Plan (SNAP3), as well as implications from the Scottish Government dropping its target of a 75% reduction in greenhouse gas emissions by 2030.

-The conference will discuss key themes from the ongoing SNAP3 consultation, including the way forward for collaboration with local communities and public health boards.
-Delegates will also assess regulatory approaches and incentives for engaging business and the private sector to contribute to climate resilience, and to factor best practice in this area into organisational strategy.
+The conference discussed key themes from the ongoing SNAP3 consultation, including the way forward for collaboration with local communities and public service bodies.
+Delegates will also assessed regulatory approaches and incentives for engaging business and the private sector to contribute to climate resilience, and to factor best practice in this area into organisational strategy.

-Delegates will also assess priorities following the Climate Change Committee’s recent reports - Adapting to climate change: Progress in Scotland and Progress in reducing emissions in Scotland - looking at next steps for addressing challenges that have contributed to Scotland repeatedly missing its annual emissions targets.
-Areas for discussion include accelerating implementation of climate change adaptation strategies, improving data collection and monitoring, and securing public and private investment in adaptation.
+Delegates also assessed priorities following the Climate Change Committee’s recent reports - Adapting to climate change: Progress in Scotland and Progress in reducing emissions in Scotland - looking at next steps for addressing challenges that have contributed to Scotland repeatedly missing its annual emissions targets.
+Areas for discussion included accelerating implementation of climate change adaptation strategies, improving data collection and monitoring, and securing public and private investment in adaptation.

-Following the recent publication of the Scottish Water Climate Change Adaptation Plan 2024, delegates will discuss the role of adaptation in key services and utilities, looking at mitigating the adverse impact of climate change on drought, deteriorating water quality, flooding, pollution, and waste water and environmental quality.
+Following the publication of the Scottish Water Climate Change Adaptation Plan 2024, delegates discussed the role of adaptation in key services and utilities, looking at mitigating the adverse impact of climate change on drought, deteriorating water quality, flooding, pollution, and waste water and environmental quality.

-The conference will be an opportunity to examine the implementation and role in improving Scotland’s resilience of the proposed nature networks, agricultural reform and severe weather defence.
+The conference was an opportunity to examine the implementation and role in improving Scotland’s resilience of the proposed nature networks, agricultural reform and severe weather defence.

-Further sessions focus on opportunities for maximising benefits of climate adaptation, as well as what support local authorities will need to implement adaptation strategies and Local Development Plans.
-Delegates will assess next steps for improving public health and wellbeing by utilising more cost-effective, nature-based solutions, and what is needed to enable a just transition.
+Further sessions focused on opportunities for maximising benefits of climate adaptation, as well as what support local authorities will need to implement adaptation strategies and Local Development Plans.
+Delegates assessed next steps for improving public health and wellbeing by utilising more cost-effective, nature-based solutions, and what is needed to enable a just transition.

-We are pleased to be able to include keynote sessions with: Catriona Laing, Deputy Director of Energy and Climate Change, The Scottish Government; Richard Millar, Head of Adaptation, Climate Change Committee; Dr Deborah Long, Just Transition Commissioner; and Chief Officer, Scottish Environment LINK; and Dr Roddy Yarr, Convener, Climate Ready Clyde; and Director of Sustainability, University of Glasgow.
+Keynote speakers who have agree to take part include: Catriona Laing, Deputy Director of Energy and Climate Change, The Scottish Government; Dr Deborah Long, Just Transition Commissioner; and Chief Officer, Scottish Environment LINK; and Dr Roddy Yarr, Convener, Climate Ready Clyde; and Director of Sustainability, University of Glasgow.
+We are re-confirming the availability of speakers in the pre-election period.

 • assessing progress: key issues identified by the Climate Change Committee - implications for policy and stakeholders - accelerating implementation - monitoring - best practice - investment